-- Record room temperature: room temperature should be no higher than 67oF, preferably ~64oF (if temperature exceeds 67F, contact Dr. Good or someone in his group immediately and inform the Facility Manager).
+- Record room temperature: room temperature should be no higher than 67oF, preferably ~64oF (if the temperature exceeds 67oF, contact Dr. Good or someone in his group immediately and inform the Facility Manager).

 - Check to see if dwarf hamsters are eating and drinking water.

-- HS005B light cycle is adjusted by the investigator to shorten daylight hours.
-DO NOT enter the room during dark cycle posted on door.
+shortendaylight hours.
+DO NOT enter the room during the dark cycle posted on the door.

 - Observe animals for signs of disease or illness as above.

-- Sweep and mop the floor with Rescue Concentrate in mop bucket.
+- Sweep and mop the floor with Peroxigard in the mop bucket.

 - Empty trash.

-- Fill out checklist sheet, census sheet and initial daily log.
+- Fill out the checklist sheet, census sheet,

-- Report any animal illness or deaths to Dr. Good or someone in his group and the Facility Manager as soon as possible.
+- Report any animal illness or deaths to Dr. Good or someone in his group and the Facility Manager and Attending Veterinarian as soon as possible.

-- Follow daily routine except do not mop floor.
+- Follow daily routine except do not mop the floor.

 Every 2 weeks

-- Exchange cage with clean dwarf hamster cage.
+- Complete cage change.
+Exchange cage with clean dwarf hamster cage.

-- Wash dirty caging unit, bottles, and feeders in cage washer.
+- Wash dirty caging unit, bottles, and feeders in the cage washer.
 Store clean items in HS007.

 - Change RAIR Rack filters every other month.
 Document RAIR Rack information (fans, temperature, filter usage, performance, operating hours) on room clipboard on the first of every month.

-- All Surface Clean (ASC) animal housing rooms, wash walls, feed bins, sinks, counters, light diffusers, floors, and threshold with disinfectant.
-Let stand 3 minutes and rinse with clean water.
+- All Surface Clean (ASC) animal housing rooms, wash walls, feed bins, sinks, counters, light diffusers, floors, and threshold with Peroxigard.
+Let stand for 3 minutes and rinse with clean water.
 Dry surfaces with paper towels if necessary.